 Considering the applications that are intended for usage in homes, hospitals or other environments, where Wi-Fi infrastructure with multiple access points is not expected to be already available, FM positioning system has a number of advantages.
 Firstly, FM transmitters are cheaper while also widely available off-the-shelf.
 Secondly, FM is much more energy efficient; on average Wi-Fi consumes around 300 mW, while FM receivers consume around 15 mW [10, 11].
-Finally, Wi-Fi signal belongs to a radio frequency range of 2.4/5 GHz that is shared with many other electronic devices (e.g. cordless phones [37], microwave ovens [38]) which makes Wi-Fi more prone to interference than FM, in addition to the fact that in sensitive environments, Wi-Fi transmissions are prohibited, which is not the case for FM radio.
+Finally, Wi-Fi signal belongs to a radio frequency range of 2.4 GHz that is shared with many other electronic devices (e.g. cordless phones [37], microwave ovens [38]) which makes Wi-Fi more prone to interference than FM, in addition to the fact that in sensitive environments, Wi-Fi transmissions are prohibited, which is not the case for FM radio.

 Therefore, since the results show that FM localization system performs comparably to Wi-Fi, it is reasonable to use FM in cases when Wi-Fi infrastructure is not available or not allowed.
 FM makes an especially compelling case for home use, where a single Wi-Fi router is not sufficient for localization.
+We envisage a cost-effective FM localization system providing assistance to the elderly or impaired inhabitants.